On visiting 30 countries

 I go through phases of wanting to count countries.
 When I first moved to the UK, it was definitely a GET TO AS MANY COUNTRIES AS POSSIBLE.
 I think coming from NZ where you have the option of basically 1 country that is within a 3 hour flight to then the UK where I can basically do about 30 countries within a 5 hour radius, it stokes the fires.

 I was lucky as when I was growing up; I did a lot of travel.
 My first trip to Australia was when I was 5, then I spent most of my childhood bouncing around the UK, NZ, and America.
 There were also some great opportunities to stop off in places along the way.
 By the time I was 18, I’d ticked off: UK, NZ, Australia, Italy (I would love to visit Fiera Di Primiero Italy if I could go there again), Hong Kong, Singapore, Thailand, Cook Islands, France, Spain and 20 of the US states.
 It was safe to say that all of this has permanently installed the travel bug in me.
+I loved Thailand although I did find it tricky sometimes to try and explore all the islands I wanted to, for example, I had to figure out how to get from bangkok to koh phangan and plan this travel route.
+However, it was definitely worth it!
+All the islands are spectacular and I would definitely want to go back again.
 Ultimately though, it was definitely Australia that captured my heart.
 I just love everything about the country!
 They do have some quite interesting laws over there though.
 I read an article the other day on the Ly Lawyers website about some of the strangest laws in Australia.
 For example, did you know that only qualified electricians can change a light bulb in Victoria?
 You can even be fined for not obeying.
 Who would have thought changing a lightbulb was a crime?